phorton1/Arduino-theClock3/docs/quick_start.md

 described below to start the clock.

-The clock is designed to **synchronize itself** to the Network Time Protocol (NTP) if it is given a Wifi connection, with the idea that it should run within a second or so of the correct time for the forseeable future (until, hopefully, at least the *Y2038 problem*, when unix time will overflow 32 bits).
+The clock is designed to **synchronize itself** to the Network Time Protocol (NTP) if it is given a WiFi connection, with the idea that it should run within a second or so of the correct time for the forseeable future (until, hopefully, at least the *Y2038 problem*, when unix time will overflow 32 bits).
 If it is not connected to the internet, the best it can do is synchronize itself to the internal RTC (Real Time Clock) on the embedded computer, which, at best, will only be correct to within